gmoskal/react-formless/README.md

 ## Styled renderers

-Whenever cusotm `shape` of the form is needed, extended version of `<FormView>` component may be used. `<StyledFormView>` allows us to control presentation layer of the form.
+Whenever custom `shape` of the form is needed, an extended version of `<FormView>` component may be used. `<StyledFormView>` allows us to control the presentation layer of the form.
-Checkout the example:
+Check out the example:

 ```typescript tsx
 import * as React from "react"